cncf/kubernetes-community-days/content/organizing-registration.md

 * Event organizers must add the following statement to the registration page:
   “Personal information gathered by the organizers is handled in accordance with the Foundation’s Privacy Policy and is used for internal purposes only."

 Please add the following question to the registration page to help CNCF gather demographic information.
-Please share this information with the CNCF after the event
+You can find out how to add it to the registration process in [this article](https://help.bevylabs.com/article/386-editing-event-forms).

 * What is your current Organizational Role at your company? (please check one):
  * Business Development/Sales/Marketing